step-security/dispatch-workflow/README.md

 - Support the `workflow_dispatch` or `repository_dispatch` event, **but not both**
 - Use Run ID extraction algorithms that are either **API-intensive** or **unreliable** on repositories that experience a high velocity of workflows

-# Acknowledgements

-This GitHub Action is a fork of [`codex-/return-dispatch`](https://github.com/codex-/return-dispatch).
-This action supported the ability to extract a Run ID, but exclusively supported the `workflow_dispatch` method.
-I decided to fork this action as it had an intuitive code-base and excellent testing philosophy.

-From a **compatibility** and **performance** perspective, this GitHub Action superseedes [`codex-/return-dispatch`](https://github.com/codex-/return-dispatch), as it additionally supports the `repository_dispatch` method and uses a more efficient algorithm to extract the Run ID for a dispatched workflow

 # Usage

 ## Creating Dispatch Events